 But here is the catch, you agreed to this yourself when you signed the invoice Kevin gave you.

-This scenario be completely fictional, but every one of us has at some point signed a binding contract with a “Kevin.”
+This scenario is completely fictional, but every one of us has at some point signed a binding contract with a “Kevin.”
 Whether it was with credit agencies, web service providers, online retailers or others, companies have been trying to get more and more personal consumer information into their databases so they can better understand how to get their product in front of the right customers.
-The internet has only made this process easier
+The internet has only made this process easier.

 The reality of privacy online in 2018.